CGCookie/retopoflow/docs/v4/tweak.md

 The Tweak Brush tool allows you to easily and interactively adjust vertex positions across the surface of the source mesh.

+You can quickly use the Tweak tool while in any other Retopoflow tool with `Shift Ctrl LMB Drag`.

 ## Transforming

 To use the Tweak Brush, simply `LMB Drag` on vertices.
 Which vertices are affected can be controlled in the **Masking** settings.